KiraDiShira/Cracking/HashTables/Readme.md

 <img src="https://github.com/KiraDiShira/Cracking/blob/master/HashTables/Images/h9.png" />

 So we want both *m* and *c* being relatively small .
 How can we do that?
 Well, we can do that based on a clever selection of a hash function.

+## Hash functions

+You want to design a data structure to store your contacts: names of people along with their phone numbers.
+The data structure should be able to do the following quickly:

+- Add and delete contacts,
+- Lookup the phone number by name,
+- Determine who is calling given their phone number.

+We need two Maps: (phone number → name) and (name → phone number)

+Implement these Maps as hash tables.
+First, we will focus on the Map from phone numbers to names.